StatisticsNZ/population-explorer/build-db/doc/builder-perspective.md

 - `dbo` holds
 	- the build log,
 	- a lookup table of random numbers from 0 to 300 matching to all six digit numbers used in the generation of random seeds
-	- occasional quasi-temporary objects such as a table of variables left to add to the wide table in the pivoting process

 The datamart is built by R running a (long) sequence of SQL scripts.
 R functions:

 - load up each SQL script in sequence